iaoing/Silhouette/README.md

 This test takes ~4-5 hours.
 If you would like to run the entire seq3 workload, please refer to Section 3.3.

-Please refer to `evaluation/scalability/readme.md` for the detailed instructions.

 ```shell
 cd ~/silhouette_ae/Silhouette/evaluation/scalability/seq3/nova/mech2cp
 nohup bash ./run.sh &
 ```

-The result will be available in the `~/silhouette_ae/Silhouette/evaluation/scalability/seq3/nova/mech2cp/result` directory. please refer to the `Raw Result Layout` section in `evaluation/scalability/readme.md` to check the type generated result.
+The result will be available in the `~/silhouette_ae/Silhouette/evaluation/scalability/seq3/nova/mech2cp/result` directory.
+Please refer to Section 3.2.3 to check the details of generated result.

 Samples:
 ```shell